Archive for the ‘ Civil Behavior ’ Category

 I have a special place in my heart for Joplin, Missouri.
-You could get amazing food at Chicken Mary’s… Click here for the rest of the post.
+You could get amazing food at Chicken Mary’s.
 And there was a Sonic Drive In that holds a special memory for my husband Greg and me from our early dating years when I was at Cottey College in Nevada, MO., and he at Pittsburg State University in Pittsburg, KS.
 Joplin was the nearest “big city.”
 Greg took 13 Cottey Girls to see Tootsie there in 1982.

 Now, the majority of Joplin is gone.